DC23/trellabit.net/README.md

 This project has been tested on the following platforms:

 * Visual Studio 2015 Community Edition, on both Windows 10 and Windows 7.
-* Linux (Arch, LMDE) with Monodevelop 5.10 and Mono 4.4.0.
+* Linux (Arch, LMDE) with Monodevelop 5 and Mono 4.4.0.

-## A Note about Monodevelop
+## A Note about MonoDevelop
-By default, Monodevelop writes console output into a read-only panel.
+By default, [MonoDevelop](http://www.monodevelop.com/) writes console output into a read-only panel.
 This doesn't work with `trellabit.net` as it requires console input.
 Therefore, make sure that `Run on external console` is checked in the `Run-->General` options for `trellabit.net`.